GuhCH/data-collection-pipeline/documentation.md

 - this larger dictionary can then be saved to a json file with the name format game_id.json

+## dealing with the data

+- the data collected by the Scraper() class is handled by the funcions defined in 'file_utils.py'. provides services to save a gameDict to a .json file, upload that file to an AWS S3 bucket and upload tables for each game to an AWS RDS database which can be accessed using pgAdmin

 ## testing

-- a testing suite is created and stored in the file 'test_scraper.py' in the folder './test'. this is file contains unit tests for each method within the 'Scraper()' class
+- a testing suite is created and stored in the files 'test_scraper.py' and 'test_file_utils.py' in the folder '/test'. these files contains unit tests for each method within the 'Scraper()' class and file_utils package

+## Docker

+- the program is packaged into a docker image (found on DockerHub at guhch/srcscraper) which contains the scraper as well as a copy of firefox with geckodriver installed

+- the containerised version of the scraper asks for an AWS access key and secret key to allow it to upload files to these cloud services

+## EC2

+- this docker image is run on an EC2 instance using tmux to allow it to run indefinitely

+## monitoring

+- another docker container running Prometheus is run on the EC2 instance, as well as node exporter

+- this allows us to monitor information from docker as well as the hardware metrics of the instance

+- this information is then shown on a Grafana dashboard